Aliases for CTCFL Gene

 GeneCards Summary for CTCFL Gene

 CTCFL (CCCTC-Binding Factor Like) is a Protein Coding gene.
-Diseases associated with CTCFL include Silver-Russell Syndrome and Mental Retardation, Autosomal Dominant 21.
+Diseases associated with CTCFL include Mental Retardation, Autosomal Dominant 21 and Spherocytosis, Type 4.
 Gene Ontology (GO) annotations related to this gene include nucleic acid binding and RNA polymerase II proximal promoter sequence-specific DNA binding.
 An important paralog of this gene is CTCF.

 UniProtKB/Swiss-Prot Summary for CTCFL Gene